solana-labs/solana/docs/src/running-validator/validator-reqs.md

 ## Virtual machines on Cloud Platforms

-You can run validator on any VMs hosted on cloud computing platforms.
+While you can run a validator on a cloud computing platform, it may not be cost-efficient over the long term.
-However, this is not recommended for long-term cost-efficient perspective.

-However, it may be convenient to run RPC nodes on VM instances for your internal usage.
+However, it may be convenient to run non-voting api nodes on VM instances for your own internal usage.
 This use case includes exchanges and services built on Solana.

-In fact, the offical mainnet-beta API nodes are currently run on GCE `n1-standard-32` (32 vCPUs, 120 GB memory) instances with 2048 GB SSD for operational convenience.
+In fact, the offical mainnet-beta API nodes are currently (Oct.
+2020) run on GCE `n1-standard-32` (32 vCPUs, 120 GB memory) instances with 2048 GB SSD for operational convenience.